pureconfig/pureconfig/docs/docs/docs/complex-types.md

 #### Method 1: Use a Scala copy of the configuration

-Because PureConfig works out-of-the-box with Scala sealed familes of case classes, one simple solution to support unsupported complex types is to:
+Because PureConfig works out-of-the-box with Scala sealed families of case classes, one simple solution to support unsupported complex types is to:

 1. define a hierarchy of Scala classes mirroring the complex type;